-- Ensure that you take all the doses of his medicines at proper times. - Monitor your health and report any new symptoms to the doctor or his team - Clean the house to ensure hygiene is maintained at all times. - Cook proper healthy meals - Assist with daily activities.
+- Ensure that you take any medication at proper times. - Monitor your health and report any new symptoms to the doctor or his team - Clean the house to ensure hygiene is maintained at all times. - Cook proper healthy meals - Assist with daily activities.
 No matter how big or small the task may be - Assist financially and ensure bills are paid on time - Provide emotional support to keep track of your mental health